 (C) Order to Appear for Temporary Orders.
-When a request for an Order to Appear is made for temporary spousal maintenance, child support, or a request for an award of attorney fees and/or expenses, the party must file the original petition and the required financial affidavit with the Clerk of the Court.
-A copy of the petition and required financial affidavit must be provided to the assigned division at the time of the request for issuance of the Order to Appear.
-A copy of each must also be served upon the opposing party, along with a blank copy of the required financial affidavit and a copy of Pima County Local Rule 3.5.
-The opposing party must file the required financial affidavit, a copy of which must be provided to the party’s attorney, or, if self-represented, to the party within the time provided by this rule.
+In addition to the documents required by Rules 47-47.2, ARFLP, when a request for an Order to Appear is made for temporary spousal maintenance, child support, or a request for an award of attorney fees and/or expenses, the requesting party must serve a blank copy of the required financial affidavit and a copy of Pima County Local Rule 3.5.
+The opposing party must file the required financial affidavit, a copy of which must be provided to the party’s attorney, or, if self-represented, to the party in a timely manner.

 (D) Petition for Modification of Spousal Maintenance or Child Support.

 (1) Petition for Modification of Spousal Maintenance.
-A petition for modification of a prior order for spousal maintenance must comply with Rule 91(A) and (B), ARFLP.
-The applicant must file the original of the petition and the required spousal maintenance financial affidavit.
-A copy of the petition and the financial affidavit must be provided to the assigned division at the time of the request for issuance of the Order to Appear.
-A copy of each financial affidavit must be served upon the opposing party, along with blank copies of the required financial affidavit and a copy of Pima County Local Rule 3.5.
-The opposing party must file the required financial affidavits, and provide a copy to the applicant’s attorney, or if self-represented, the applicant, within the time provided by this rule.
+When a party files a petition for modification of a prior order for spousal maintenance, the requesting party must serve a blank copy of the required financial affidavit and a copy of Pima County Local Rule 3.5.
+The opposing party must file the required financial affidavits, and provide a copy to the applicant’s attorney, or if self-represented, the applicant, in a timely manner.

 (2) Petition for Modification of Child Support.
-A petition for modification of child support must comply with Rule 91(A) and (B), ARFLP.
-The applicant must file the petition to modify and a child support financial affidavit, which reflects the current circumstances of the party seeking a modification.
-A copy of the petition and the financial affidavit must be provided to the assigned division at the time of the request for issuance of the Order to Appear.
-A copy of each must be served upon the opposing party, along with a blank copy of the required financial affidavit and a copy of Pima County Local Rule 3.5.
-The opposing party must file the required financial affidavit, and provide a copy to the applicant’s attorney, or if self-represented, the applicant, within the time provided by this rule.
-This provision does not apply to modifications filed pursuant to the Simplified Procedure set forth in the Arizona Child Support Guidelines, and pursuant to Rule 91(B)(2)(b), ARFLP.
+When a party files a petition for modification of child support, the requesting party must serve a blank copy of the required financial affidavit and a copy of Pima County Local Rule 3.5.
+The opposing party must file the required financial affidavits, and provide a copy to the applicant’s attorney, or if self-represented, the applicant, in a timely manner.
+This provision does not apply to modifications filed pursuant to the Simplified Procedure set forth in the Arizona Child Support Guidelines, and pursuant to Rule 91.1(b)(2), ARFLP.
 An agency authorized by law to request a modification of an existing Order on behalf of the State of Arizona will not be required to strictly comply with the provisions of this local rule requiring a child support financial affidavit if the information is not reasonably available to the agency prior to filing the petition.

 (3) Stipulation to Modify Child Support.
-Should the parties reach an agreement and submit a stipulation to the Court to modify child support they must submit a proposed form of Child Support Order, Income Withholding Order and a worksheet containing detailed information supporting compliance with or a deviation from the Child Support Guidelines.
+Should the parties reach an agreement and submit a stipulation to the Court to modify child support they must submit a proposed form of Child Support Order, Income Withholding Order and a child support worksheet containing detailed information supporting compliance with or a deviation from the Child Support Guidelines.